Personal Injury Law

 Statute of Limitations applicable to personal injury cases in Florida

 Florida law, like the law in other states, limits how much time that you have to file a claim for damages in a personal injury case, regardless of what kind of accident you were injured by.
-Injury victims generally have four years in which to file their personal injury claim in Florida.
+Injury victims generally have four years in which to file their personal injury claim in Florida if the incident occurred on or prior to March 24, 2023, or two years if the incident occurred after March 24, 2023.
 A personal injury attorney can verify the statute of limitations that applies to your particular case.

 Personal injury damages in St. Petersburg, Florida